-- Remember to check the admission requirements carefully, including test scores (SAT, GRE, LSAT, GPA), recommendations, extra-curricular activities, and other academic achievements.
+- Remember to carefully review the criteria for admission, including test scores (SAT, GRE, LSAT, GPA), recommendations, extracurricular activities, and other academic accomplishments.
+Oh!
 They matter!

-- You should keep in mind, though, that there are thousands of higher education institutions in the U.S., and several of them score high in university rankings while having lower tuition costs.
-This is why, when searching for universities, you should really seek the perfect fit that suits your personal needs.
+- However you should bear in mind that in the U.S. there are thousands of higher education institutions, and many of them rank high in university rankings despite offering lower rates of tuition.
+This is why you should always follow the right match that fits your personal needs while looking for universities.

-Note; If you dream of running a major corporation, holding public office in government, or gaining a strong advantage in research and innovation, the Ivy League is probably the best option.
-To apply scroll up and click on any of the Ivy schools’ link to take you to the official website.
+Note; The Ivy League is possibly the best choice if you dream of running a large company, holding public office in government, or having a clear edge in science and innovation.
+Scroll down to apply and click on each of the links from the Ivy schools to take you to the official website.

 The Ivy league schools’ official websites are given here, click on any one of your choice; Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, University of Pennsylvania, Princeton University, and Yale University.